 Here’s how to do it:

-- Step 2: Use topsoil to fill in where the grass has been removed.
-Do not to use compost in this area
+• Step 2: Use topsoil to fill areas where grass has been removed.
+Do not use compost in this area

 How to prevent burnt grass patches